GSA/resources.data.gov/pages/_data_standards/dcat-us.md

 level_of_use: Approximately 82 federal agencies, 29 states, 28 cities
 tags:
   - data catalog
-  - enterprise data
   - data inventory
   - data schema
   - open data
   - DCAT
   - metadata
+  - Project Open Data Metadata Schema
 description: The DCAT-US schema is the standardized metadata specification for describing all datasets and APIs within a government agency’s comprehensive data inventory.
 It was formerly known as the Project Open Data Metadata